 And the last thing I would like to suggest is of course Hiking.
 What can be better than hiking in Switzerland?

-So in Schwyz there are two popular destinations to hike: Kleiner Mythen and Grosser Mythen (big one and small one) – these are very beautiful rocky peaks right next to Schwyz.
+So in Schwyz, there are two popular destinations to hike: Kleiner Mythen and Grosser Mythen (a big one and a small one) – these are very beautiful rocky peaks right next to Schwyz.

 Out of those two, I would recommend Grosser Mythen for a simple reason: there is a restaurant on top of it, so after a long hike you can relax and enjoy the view (if it is not foggy as it was for me, it was impossible to see anything).

-Let us have a look to the hike from Holzegg to Grosser Mythen.
+Let us have a look at the hike from Holzegg to Grosser Mythen.

 As you can see, the hike is pretty short, but if you do it both ways, it is going to be around 2 hours, so still very good exercising opportunity.

 What would you need for such a hike?
-It is not long, but pretty steep and rocky: so take very good robust hiking shoes, at least 1 liter of water for each, extra clothes (goretex jacket) and hiking poles (if you like hiking with them).
+It is not long, but pretty steep and rocky: so take very good robust hiking shoes, at least 1 liter of water for each, extra clothes (Goretex jacket), and hiking poles (if you like hiking with them).
 Keep it light.
-Hike is short, but steep, no need to take a backpack full of unnecessary things.
+The hike is short, but steep, no need to take a backpack full of unnecessary things.